(A Himalayan vulture coming in for landing)

 And further your practice.”

 Beyond cultural associations and vulture-philia versus vulture-phobia however, something else useful to keep in mind when trying to understand why a whole genre of magic for calling birds to a corpse would even be necessary when it is kind of those birds’ job-description to, well, eat corpses might be this.
 Corpse-butchers, yogis and lamas necessarily develop relationships over time with local non-human persons at specific sky burial and charnel grounds.
 It stands to reason that vultures in specific places would get to know specific human practitioners over the years, and although wild, would come to develop certain routines.
-I’m reminded of an old fisherman I’ve watched on a few occasions at Hout harbour in Cape Town, South Africa who has befriended a number of local, wild seals, including one particularly has a monstrous one eyed bull seal, which he calls to and who swim up to the side of the pier, which he then feeds fish guts to out of his mouth by leaning over the water, much to the delight/horror of passers-by and tourists.
+I’m reminded of an old fisherman I’ve watched on a few occasions at Hout Bay harbour in Cape Town, South Africa who has befriended a number of local, wild seals, including one particularly monstrous one eyed bull seal, which he calls to and who swim up to the side of the pier, which he then feeds fish guts to out of his mouth by leaning over the water, much to the delight/horror of passers-by and tourists.

 Human-vulture relationships as these relate to sky burial can be quite specific and intricate.
 Sometimes the largest and most authoritative of a party of vultures is understood to be their leader and must be invited formally and signalled to come forward and eat specific parts of the prepared corpse first, in a specific manner, after making specific calls etc. Birds behavior during such procedures can be ominous and is also capable of being influenced favourably by magic.